qwe7989199/RubyTools/README.md

 - Clone this repository.
 - Unzip all the files to the root folder of Aegisub.
 - Start your Aegisub and check the automation menu.
-  - Run "Get Ruby" for selected lines.
+  - Run "One Click Ruby" for selected lines.
-  - Run "Generate Ruby(Non Karaoke)" for selected lines.

 ## Requirements(Included)
  - luajit-request
   https://github.com/LPGhatguy/luajit-request